codemetropolis/CodeMetropolis/about/index.md

 After that you have to start Minecraft, choose SinglePlayer then choose the generated world and play selected world.

 **Contribution guide**
+This section of the documentation contains a guide for users who want to contribute code or documentation to the CodeMetropolis project.
+If you like contribute in the project, please send your patches to review.
+You have to follow the next steps:

+* Checkout the branch from the repository.
+* Start Eclipse and set the workspace the *toolchain-maven* directory.
+* Import the project with Existing Maven Projects and the root directory will be the same as the workspace path.

+After that you can run the three tool in Eclipse.
+You have to set the arguments, which is in the Installation Guide section.